AlexanderMisel/my_stars/README.md

 ## Browser extensions
 - [betterRunner / context-note](https://github.com/betterRunner/context-note) A note-taking chrome extension: taking notes on the web with their context.
+- [Stefan-S / mermaid-extension](https://github.com/Stefan-S/mermaid-extension) browser extensions for mermaid a fork from the currently not updated mermaid-github-extension

 ## Others